Your moose hunting success will depend on making the right choices before your moose hunt. We can help you find moose hunting success.

 Most hunters are only concerned with antler spread, however, for the official Boone and Crockett Club or Safari Club International score, you also factor in the length or height of each palm, the width of each palm, the points on each antler and the circumference at the base of each antler.

 Knowing how to field judge moose is extremely important.
 Especially in Alaska where there are size and point restrictions.

 Things you need to look at to judge a bull in the field:

-- From the front, look for at least 10 inches of open space between the bulls body, and the inner edges of the palm.
+From the front, look for at least 10 inches of open space between the bulls body, and the inner edges of the palm.
 Another way, is to use the ears.
 A mature bull has ears that measure roughly 30 inches from tip to tip, with the ears themselves being 9 to 10 inches long each.
 If the bull has an extra earl length of antler spread on either side, his is close to 50 inches wide.
 The widest spread measurement is only counted once and it is not the most important when it comes to its score.
 In terms of overall contribution to the animal’s final score, it is palm length and width that really pile up the scoring points.

 *Be warned, body size can vary greatly, so be cautious, especially in areas that have a width minimum.